-Table 1.
-Breakdown of SNVs in each ethnic population: heterozygous (HET), accessible (ACC) and ASE SNVs in Table 1A and ASB SNVs in Table 1B for 381 unrelated individuals.
-Table 1C shows the same HET, ACC and both ASE and ASB SNVs detected in a single individual, NA12878, who is also part of the trio family.
-For each of the last 3 columns, each category of HET, ACC and allele-specific SNVs is further stratified by the population minor allele frequencies: common (MAF > 0.05), rare (MAF ≤ 0.01) and very rare (MAF ≤ 0.005).
-The number of allele-specific SNVs is given as a percentage of the ACC SNVs.
-Table 1 also provides the number of individuals from each ethnic population with RNA-seq and ChIP-seq data available for the ASE and ASB analyses respectively.

-Supplementary Figure
+SUPPLEMENTARY MATERIALS

 Supplementary Figure 1

 This figure shows the results for the ‘collapsed’ enrichment analysis.
 We map variants associated with allele-specific binding (ASB; green) and expression (ASE; blue) to various categories of genomic annotations, such as coding DNA sequences (CDS), untranslated regions (UTRs), enhancer and promoter regions, to survey the human genome for regions more enriched in allelic behavior.
-Using the accessible non-allele-specific SNVs as the expectation, we compute the log odds ratio for ASB and ASE SNVs separately, via Fisher’s exact tests.
+Using the control non-allele-specific SNVs as the expectation, we compute the log odds ratio for ASB and ASE SNVs separately, via Fisher’s exact tests.
 The number of asterisks depicts the degree of significance (Bonferroni-corrected): *, p<0.05; **, p<0.01; ***, p<0.001.
 For each transcription factor (TF) in AlleleDB, we also calculate the log odds ratio of ASB SNVs in promoters, providing a proxy of allele-specific regulatory role for each available TF.
 Genes known to be mono-allelically expressed such as imprinted and MHC genes (CDS regions) are highly enriched for both ASB and ASE SNVs.
 The actual log odds ratio of ASB SNVs in imprinted genes, both ASB and ASE SNVs in immunoglobulin genes and ASE SNVs for MHC genes are indicated on the bars.
 Between the two enrichment analyses, we observe consistent trends in the odds ratios of ASB SNVs and ASE SNVs across the MAE gene sets, except for the T cell receptors.
-The category is enriched in ASE SNVs when we collapsed the SNV count but depleted when we expand the enrichment analysis in a population-aware fashion (Figure 5).
-This suggests that the allele-specific expression in T cell receptors is not consistently observed in all individuals.
-Interestingly, there is a consistent depletion in ASE SNVs for the constitutively expressed housekeeping genes, implying that most housekeeping genes give a more balanced (biallelic) expression (Figure 5).
+The category is enriched in ASE SNVs when we collapsed the SNV count but, interestingly, depleted when we expand the enrichment analysis in a population-aware fashion (Figure 5).
+This suggests that the allele-specific expression in certain T cell receptors is not consistently observed in all individuals.
+Also, there is a consistent depletion in ASE SNVs for the constitutively expressed housekeeping genes, implying that most housekeeping genes give a more balanced (biallelic) expression (Figure 5).

-Supplementary Table
+Supplementary Figure 2